jcoehoorn/YoDeck-Basic-NWS-Weather/readme.md

 https://api.weather.gov/points/{lattitude,longitude_from_google}

-Google's coordinate will have a space between Lat and Long that must be removed.
+_(Google's coordinates will have a space between Lat and Long that must be removed.)_

 Done correct, you will see a bunch of text in the browser in JSON format that will include values like this: